Pinterest Inc. (PINS): A Technical Analysis

 MKM Partners gave a rating of “Neutral” to PINS, setting the target price at $27 in the report published on January 20th of the current year.

-During the last 5 trading sessions, PINS fell by -0.86%, which changed the moving average for the period of 200-days by +29.20% in comparison to the 20-day moving average, which settled at $27.25.
-In addition, Pinterest Inc. saw 14.25% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, PINS rose by +1.17%, which changed the moving average for the period of 200-days by +45.08% in comparison to the 20-day moving average, which settled at $27.52.
+In addition, Pinterest Inc. saw 17.71% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at PINS starting from JORDAN JEFFREY D, who sale 7,500 shares at the price of $27.87 back on Apr 03.
-After this action, JORDAN JEFFREY D now owns 191,715 shares of Pinterest Inc., valued at $209,025 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at PINS starting from Gavini Naveen, who sale 11,185 shares at the price of $27.95 back on Apr 12.
+After this action, Gavini Naveen now owns 350,507 shares of Pinterest Inc., valued at $312,582 using the latest closing price.

-Morgenfeld Todd R, the Chief Financial Officer of Pinterest Inc., sale 60,537 shares at $28.32 during a trade that took place back on Mar 27, which means that Morgenfeld Todd R is holding 512,820 shares at $1,714,146 based on the most recent closing price.
+JORDAN JEFFREY D, the Director of Pinterest Inc., sale 7,500 shares at $27.87 during a trade that took place back on Apr 03, which means that JORDAN JEFFREY D is holding 191,715 shares at $209,025 based on the most recent closing price.

 Stock Fundamentals for PINS